valtimo-platform/valtimo-documentation/introduction/modules/modules.md

 ### Authorization
 Valtimo supports Policy Based Access Control (PBAC) as an authorization layer via this module.
 This layer allows you to restrict access to functionality or data based on policies.
+Other modules that utilize the authorization module can define their own resource types (e.g. camunda tasks), so they can be used to grant access to certain functionality in Valtimo.

 ### Connector